 Scoliosis affects about 7 million people in the United States.
 Of every 1,000 children, three to five will develop spinal curves significant enough to need treatment.
 The spine surgery team at Johns Hopkins All Children’s Hospital has decades of experience in performing scoliosis surgery.

 Spine surgery at Johns Hopkins All Children’s is performed by the experts from Children’s Orthopaedic and Scoliosis Surgery Associates, L.L.P.
 (COSSA).
-The COSSA spine surgery team is led by board-certified, fellowship-trained physicians Jeffrey B. Neustadt, M.D., and Gregory V. Hahn, M.D.
+The COSSA spine surgery team is led by board-certified, fellowship-trained physicians Jeffrey B. Neustadt, M.D., T. Cooper Wilson, M.D., and Gregory V. Hahn, M.D.

 With more than 50 years of combined experience, Drs.
 Neustadt and Hahn have performed more than 1,200 scoliosis surgical procedures to date, treating more than 100 children and teens annually in recent years.
 Providing the latest in treatment options for patients with spinal conditions like scoliosis and kyphosis, they carefully evaluate each patient to determine treatment for both surgical and non-surgical cases.